wehrliaa/mbaacc-replay-organizer/README.md

 ## Requirements

-- Either Perl version 5.10 or later (if using the Perl version), or Python 3.x (if using the Python version).
+- Any (recent) version of Python 3
 - CCCaster v3.1

 ## Caveats

 - Will probably not be very useful for replays of local matches, since the nicknames of each player will be "localP2" and "localP1".
-- These scripts have so far only been tested on a Linux system.
+- This script has so far only been tested on a Linux system.
 If something doesn't work and you're on a different OS, either open an issue or contact me via Discord (@wehrlia).

 ## Installation and usage